-Summary of Plan proposals: A development consent order for Progress Power Station - a Gas Fired Power Station - was taken in July 2015.
+Summary of Plan proposals: Development consent for Progress Power Station, a Gas Fired Power Station at Eye Airfield Industrial Estate in Mid Suffolk, was granted in July 2015.

 The Project consists of three main elements: The Power Generation Plant, the Gas Connection, and the Electrical Connection.